Redistribute neighbor provides a mechanism for IP subnets to span racks without forcing the end hosts to run a routing protocol.

 What is table 10?
 Why was table 10 chosen?

-The Linux kernel supports multiple routing tables and has the ability to utilize 0 through 255 as table IDs.
-However, tables 0, 253, 254 and 255 are reserved, and 1 is usually the first one utilized, so
+The Linux kernel supports multiple routing tables and can utilize 0 through 255 as table IDs.
+However, tables 0, 253, 254 and 255 are reserved, and 1 is usually the first one utilized.
+Therefore,

 How do I determine that the /32 redistribute neighbor routes are being advertised to my neighbor?